-

 A dashboard

 However, just sharing a link to the automated report might not be insightful enough for the recipients.
 Especially if their knowledge of marketing is below average, they might not be able to fully understand all the data.
+You must tackle this step on a case-to-case basis.

-A pdf
+A PDF

 An email

-While a neat document in PDF-format is the best option for some people, other situations might require a different approach.
+While a neat document in PDF format is the best option for some people, other situations might require a different approach.

 A meeting (and a presentation)